What is Two-Way Radio?

 With two-way radio, you just press the PTT button and shout out “emergency” to get attention and immediate help.
 Of course, this is assuming that RF channel are available.
 We will discuss later on two-way radio features that can overcome RF channel congestion and give highest priority for emergency users, a feature that are not available in other wireless technology.

 While some wireless system allows a group calling, it typically limits the number of group member that you can talk at one time.
-With two-way radio, you just need to “talk once and heard by many”.
+With a radio, you just need to “talk once and heard by many”.

 Who Are The Users?